-Unit summary

-To prepare the learner to work with children in supporting their learning and development within the relevant early years foundation stage (EYFS) statutory framework, utilising current knowledge and

-relevant carry understanding.

-Assessment

-This unit is inte This unit is internally assessed using an externally set and internally marked assessment of learning.

-Mandatory Achieved/not Level 5 7 credits 50 GLH (includes 10

-yet achieved work/placement hours)

-Learning outcomes (LOs) The learner will: Assessment criteria (AC) The learner can: Be able to meet the requirements of the areas of learning and development in the relevant EYFS statutory framework 1.1 Use examples from practice to explain each of the areas of learning and development and how these are interdependent 1.2 Use examples from practice to explain how children's individual progress is monitored, including reporting procedures Be able to plan work with children and support children's participation in planning 2.1 Use different sources to plan work for an individual child or group of children to respond to the needs and interests of the child, to support intended learning, including: giving encouragement introducing the child to new interests applying strategies to develop and extend children's development, learning and thinking, including sustained shared thinking 2.2 Engage effectively with children to encourage their participation and involvement in planning their own learning and development activities Lead others in the planning cycle for children's learning and development Be able to promote children's learning and 3.1 Explain how practitioners promote children's learning within the relevant EYFS statutory framework development according to the requirements of the relevant EYFS statutory framework 3.2 Evaluate activities and experiences that encourage learning and development in each area of the relevant EYFS statutory framework through a range of play, indoors and outdoors 4.
-Be able to engage with children in activities and 4.1 Work alongside children, engaging with them in order to support their learning and development
+Unit summary with children in su upporting their le lopment within the relevant EYFS statutory framework utilising current knowledge and understanding.
+Asse ssment ssment of learning.
+Mandatory Achieved/not yet achieved Level 5 7 credits 40 GLH 10 Work/ placement GLH Learning outco (LOs) The learner will: sessment criteri learner can: a (AC) 1.
+Be able to ma requirements 1.1 Explain each of the areas of learning and development and how these are interdependent areas of learn development relevant EYF framework in the 1.2 Explain how children's individual progress is monitored, including reporting procedures 2.
+Be able to pla with children support childr participation i and ren's in planning children to respond to the needs and interests of the child, to support intended learning, including: 2.2 Engage effectively with children to encourage the child's participal and involvement in planning their own learning and development activities 2.3 Lead others in the planning cycle for children's learning and nd development development .
+3. Be able to pr children's lea rning and relevant EYFS s tatutory framewo ork earning within the development Evaluate activitie e learning and development in each area of the relevant EYFS statutory framework through a range of play, indoors and outdoors learning and development to the requirements of the relevant EYFS statutory framework

+4.1 Work alongside children, engaging with them in order to support their